katanukisatoshi/cells-detector/README.md

 This project demonstrates how to process an image to detect green cells within grid squares.
 The approach includes:

-**- Edge Detection**: Identify edges in images using various edge detection algorithms.
+- Edge Detection: Identify edges in images using various edge detection algorithms.

-**- Line Detection**: Detect horizontal and vertical lines in images.
+- Line Detection: Detect horizontal and vertical lines in images.

-**- Line Merging and Filtering**: Merge and filter lines based on specific criteria.
+- Line Merging and Filtering: Merge and filter lines based on specific criteria.

-**- Intersection Finding**: Identify intersections of horizontal and vertical lines.
+- Intersection Finding: Identify intersections of horizontal and vertical lines.

-**- Square Processing**: Identify squares formed by intersecting lines and label them.
+- Square Processing: Identify squares formed by intersecting lines and label them.

-**- Image Cropping**: Crop images based on detected lines and save the results.
+- Image Cropping: Crop images based on detected lines and save the results.

-**- Dectect Green Cells**: Detecting green cells within each square.
+- Dectect Green Cells: Detecting green cells within each square.

 ## Prerequisites